InValidFire/box/README.md

 ### Post-Installation and Configuration

-YABU loads a file in your HOME directory called `.yabu_config.json`, it should have the following structure:
+BOX loads a file in your HOME directory called `.box_config.json`, it should have the following structure:

 ```json
 {